 • Black beans

-I choose to take this magnesium and potassium supplement from iherb.
+I choose to take this magnesium supplement.
 I have also had intravenous magnesium pushes for 18 months to help bring my levels back to normal.

 Treat Food Sensitivities.
 A main cause of migraine headaches can be due to food sensitivities and allergies.
 So, it is important to get tested and avoid these foods.